facebook/infer/_docs/01-racerd.md

 This code caches the result of an expensive network call that checks whether the current user should be shown an experimental feature.
 This code looks racy, and indeed it is: if two threads execute `shouldShowFeature()` at the same time, one may read `mShouldShowFeature` at the same time the other is writing it.

 However, this is actually a *benign* race that the programmer intentionally allows for performance reasons.
 The reason this code is safe is that the programmer knows that `askNetworkIfShouldShowFeature()` will always return the same value in the same run of the app.
-Adding synchronization would remove the race, but it acquiring/releasing locks and lock contention would potentially slow down every call to `shouldShowFeature()`.
+Adding synchronization would remove the race, but acquiring/releasing locks and lock contention would potentially slow down every call to `shouldShowFeature()`.
 The benign race approach makes every call after the first fast without changing the safety of the code.

 RacerD will report a race on this code by default, but adding the `@Functional annotation to askNetworkIfShouldShowFeature()` informs RacerD that the function is always expected to return the same value.
 This assumption allows RacerD to understand that this particular code is safe, though it will still (correctly) warn if `mShouldShowFeature` is read/written elsewhere.